Cohabitation and marriage agreements serve as essential legal tools for couples who want to secure their rights and protect their interests.

 Our lawyers can help you review and revise existing agreements to ensure they remain relevant and fair.

-Cohabitation & Marriage Agreement Lawyers in Port Moody
+Alder Law Cohabitation & Marriage Agreement Lawyers in Port Coquitlam

-We have been helping clients across BC from our office in Port Moody for over 20 years and proudly serve clients across the Tri-Cities, the Fraser Valley, and throughout British Columbia.
+We have been helping clients across BC from our office in Port Coquitlam for over 20 years and proudly serve clients across the Tri-Cities, the Fraser Valley, and throughout British Columbia.

 Do you need help with a legal agreement?
 Please call us at 604 936 9600, email [email protected] or complete the contact form and we will be in touch.